mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

 More Unformatted questions:
 __________________________
-All I am giving you a docker image (that runs a web server).
-You don't even have a cluster.
-Walk me through how you take this service live.
-Assume that you don't scaling or HA
 Network policy vs ingress
 You have created a PV using hostpath.
 How do you know if all is well. ans: describe and status should say "available" Can you use 2 PVCs with 1 PV? no!
 1:1